IntelliJ IDEA Configuration for java-tron¶

 - Navigate to

-->, and select "Project" from the left panel. - In the
+File->Project Structure->, and select "Project" from the left panel. - In the

-dropdown menu, confirm that version1.8
+Project SDKdropdown menu, confirm that version1.8is selected.

 2. Configure Gradle JVM¶